antpass79/cardiology-bullseye-using-drawable-surface/README.md

 This repository holds the TypeScript source code of the cardiology bullseye component, based on [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), so I recommend to visit https://github.com/angular/quickstart.

+this is a working project.
+I would like to add other functionalities and a better user interface.

 ## Prerequisites

 Node.js and npm are essential to Angular development.